liferay/lexicon-site/src/pages/docs/satellites/Sites/assetTitleBar.md

 ### Variations

-Profile info pattern can be defined in different ways as the application needs may vary.
+The asset title bar can be defined in different ways, depending on the needs of the application.

 Blog entry example: